edpollitt/edpollitt.github.io/_posts/2016-12-14-festive-csharp-brainteasers.md

 ~~~

 *On the eighth day of Christmas my true love gave to me...*

-Actually, that's all I can think of for now.
-Hopefully I'll complete the list sometime.
+**Actually, that's all I can think of for now.
+Hopefully I'll come back and complete the list sometime.**